qaisjp/dotfiles/README.md

 - PC-Style Home/End
 - Cmd+Shift+X to Lock Screen
     - This is not a default complex modification.
 See [extra/karabiner.json](extra/karabiner.json).
+    - This works by mapping the input keybind to macOS' lock screen keybind: `ctrl + cmd + q`

 Simple modifications: